Franchise Business Lawyers | Greyson Legal

 - there is a trading history;

-- staff familiar with the business maybe in place.
+- staff familiar with the business may already be in place;

-Greyson Legal's experienced Franchising team can offer advice at every step of the franchising business conveyance process and assist you with all of the key aspects, such as:
+Greyson Legal's experienced Franchising team can offer advice at every step of the franchising business conveyance process and assist you with all of the key aspects.

 - assist you to satisfy the Franchisor's requirements for consent to the Franchised Business purchase, including reviewing and advising you on the conditions set out in the Franchisor's Deed of Consent to Assignment;